-Legislative power of Provincial Parliament
+Legislative power of the Provincial Parliament

-- 159. (1) In terms of section 9(1) of the Constitution of the Western Cape, the legislative authority of the Western Cape is vested in the Provincial Parliament. - (2) In terms of section 29 of the Constitution of the Western Cape, a Bill may be introduced by a Provincial Minister or a committee or member of the Provincial Parliament.
+- 159. (1) In terms of section 9(1) of the provincial Constitution, the legislative authority of the Western Cape is vested in the Provincial Parliament. - (2) In terms of section 29 of the provincial Constitution, a Bill may be introduced by a Provincial Minister or a committee or member of the Provincial Parliament.